-The Catenians – strengthening Catholic family life through friendship and faith – have established The Catenian Charity Inc. Scholarship (Scholarship) to assist necessitous Australian students enrolled at an Australian University or residential College, who cannot afford to pay either tertiary institution tuition fees or tertiary residential college fees.
+(The Catenians – strengthening Catholic family life through friendship and faith) (Scholarship) is established to assist Australian students enrolled at an Australian University or residential College who cannot afford to pay either tertiary institution tuition fees or tertiary residential college fees.

 The grants may only be paid to students who have reached the age of 16 but not yet reached the age of 25.
-The grants must be paid by the student to an Australian university or residential college.
+The grants must be paid by the student to an Australian university or college by the student.

-Applicants must complete an application form setting out details such as the purpose of the grant, the monthly budget of their income and expenses, including their semester tuition fees and/or their weekly residential accommodation charges.
+Applicants must complete an application form setting out details including the purpose of the grant, the amount required and the monthly budget of their income and expenses including their semester tuition fees and or their weekly residential accommodation charges.

 The scholarship is governed by the following conditions.

-The student will have demonstrated drive and commitment to achieve academically, despite financial hardship in order to continue their studies at an Australian university or college.
+The student will have demonstrated drive and commitment to achieve academically, despite financial hardship in order to continue their studies at the an Australian university or college

-The value of the Scholarship is $5,000 per annum, to be paid, as fees, to an Australian university or residential college by the student.
+The value of the scholarship is $5,000 per annum, to be paid to an Australian university or residential college by the student.

 To be eligible for a scholarship, applicants must: